awsdocs/aws-systems-manager-user-guide/doc_source/view-predefined-patch-baselines.md

 1. Choose the **Approval rules** tab and review the patch baseline configuration\.

-1. If the configuration is acceptable for your instances, you can skip ahead to the procedure [Creating a patch group \(console\)](sysman-patch-group-tagging.md)\.
+1. If the configuration is acceptable for your instances, you can skip ahead to the procedure [Working with patch groups](sysman-patch-group-tagging.md)\.

    \-or\-